CHAPTER 1. GENERAL PROVISIONS

 2.3 Its members shall retain their autonomy and independence.

 Article 3 Objectives

 The principal objectives of the IMGC are:

-3.1 To organise International Martial Art Games for all martial arts sports practiced in the world and through this process, to preserve and develop all martial arts sports as a common good for mankind along with social development.
+3.1 To organize International Martial Art Games for all martial arts sports practiced in the world and through this process to preserve and develop all martial arts sports as a common good for humankind along with social progress.

-3.2 To provide all martial arts organisations of the world, regardless of the sizes of their organizations, with an opportunity to demonstrate their skills and abilities and show their martial art value through friendly competitions.
+3.2 To provide all martial arts organizations of the world, regardless of the sizes of their organizations with an opportunity to demonstrate their skills and abilities and show their martial art value through friendly competitions.

-3.3 To promote friendship and goodwill under the ideal of “Friendship, Cooperation, Development” with no discrimination relating to the following criteria, irrespective of ideology, sex, religion, race, nationality and martial arts styles.
+3.3 To promote friendship and goodwill under the ideal of “Friendship, Cooperation, Development” irrespective of ideology, sex, religion, race, nationality and martial arts styles.